17 Best Student Portfolio Examples of 2026

 We’re talking about student portfolios, which are much more basic than the examples we added to our best portfolio websites collection.

-But these are the champions in this category (FYI: We needed to go through 95 of them to make a list of the best 20).
+However, these are the champions in this category (FYI: We had to review 95 of them to compile a list of the top 17).

-Remember, you can create not only a similar but also a LOT better one with these portfolio WordPress themes for a small investment.
+Remember, for a small investment, you can create a similar—and a lot better — one with these portfolio WordPress themes.
 Or take things to the next level with a portfolio website builder.

 Best Student Portfolios & Ideas